 You might already have a short list dreamed up in your head, or there may be a few hours of research to find a venue that’s not traditionally a wedding venue – but whatever you decide, you should ask the venue (and yourself) some questions, to get an idea of what costs, effort and restrictions may come with the venue you pick.

 Below we’ve compiled a comprehensive list of the questions you should be asking your wedding venue (and yourself) before making any decisions about where to hold your wedding.
-For a really comprehensive list, get yourself the Little White Wedding Planning Pack.
+For a really comprehensive list, get yourself the Wedding Planning Kickstart Guide.
 It’s got detailed worksheets for picking all your key wedding vendors, especially your wedding venues.

 Questions for the wedding venue – Applicable for ceremony & reception venues